The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Introduction

-Our data curation (Sec.~\ref{sec:data}) started from a historical data compilation based on peer-reviewed articles focused on studying YSOs in the OSFC (Sec.~\ref{sec:data-historical}).
-This historical compilation was then complemented with data from large photometric and spectroscopic surveys (Sec.~\ref{sec:largePhotSurveys} and \ref{sec:spec-surveys}) and from photometric data available at the Centre de données astronomiques de Strasbourg \citep[CDS;][Sec.~\ref{sec:VizierSED}]{Genova2000AAS..143....1G_CDS}.
-The motivations and criteria for the inclusion of sources in our compilation are fully discussed in Sec.~\ref{sec:historical-dtypes}, along with the justification of the data types collated into our catalogue.
+Our data curation (Sect.~\ref{sec:data}) started from a historical data compilation based on peer-reviewed articles focused on studying YSOs in the OSFC (Sect.~\ref{sec:data-historical}).
+This historical compilation was then complemented with data from large photometric and spectroscopic surveys (Sect.~\ref{sec:largePhotSurveys} and \ref{sec:spec-surveys}) and from photometric data available at the Centre de données astronomiques de Strasbourg \citep[CDS;][Sect.~\ref{sec:VizierSED}]{Genova2000AAS..143....1G_CDS}.
+The motivations and criteria for the inclusion of sources in our compilation are fully discussed in Sect.~\ref{sec:historical-dtypes}, along with the justification of the data types collated into our catalogue.
 These include stellar parameters, SEDs, equivalent widths (EW) of emission lines and other spectroscopically derived features relevant to the study of YSOs, infrared (IR) classes related to YSOs' evolutionary stage and information on their X-ray emission - the collated data are also summarised in App.~\ref{app:DBsummary}.
-We further added value to our catalogue by employing the curated SEDs to homogeneously derive IR classes for $\sim92\%$ of the sources in the catalogue (Sec.~\ref{sec:alphaindex}) and by utilising a multifaceted approach to evaluate and multiplicity of sources (Sec.~\ref{sec:multiplicity}).
-Finally, in Sec.~\ref{sec:discussion} we discuss the incidence of massive stars and contamination by other types of sources in our catalogue.
+We further added value to our catalogue by employing the curated SEDs to homogeneously derive IR classes for $\sim92\%$ of the sources in the catalogue (Sect.~\ref{sec:alphaindex}) and by utilising a multifaceted approach to evaluate and multiplicity of sources (Sect.~\ref{sec:multiplicity}).
+Finally, in Sect.~\ref{sec:discussion} we discuss the incidence of massive stars and contamination by other types of sources in our catalogue.